sguir/ppgcourse/exercise_BP.md

 * Remember that this model is **recommended when the number of populations is small (e.g.,  8**) and/or **when populations are highly differentiated**.
 * The importance sampling algorithm relies on approximations to estimate the regression coefficients (do not sample them from the posterior distribution and hence, **the model should be run 3-5 times with different seeds** to check consistency across runs).
 * The **median of the parameter of insterest** (e.g., beta) among runs can be taken as the estimate (beta) of the parameter.
-* Bayes factor importance sampling (BFis) and the approximated Bayesian *P*-value (eBPis) are used to evaluate if a particular SNP is associated with a particular covariable and, as the XtX statistic in the CORE model, they should be calibrated.
+* Bayes factor importance sampling (BFis) and the approximated Bayesian *P*-value (eBPis) are used to evaluate if a particular SNP is associated with a particular covariable and, as the XtX statistic in the CORE Model, they should be calibrated.
 * Note that unlike the other models (AUX, AUX-LD, STDmcmc), this model calculates the covariance matrix (omega) and the correlation parameter (beta) at the same time.

 To run this model (with read count data) you will need: